Skip to content

 4

-channel.new(bufferSize)Create a new channel with the given buffer size
+new Channel<T>(bufferSize)constructorCreate a channel of T with the given buffer size.